-Li Qi is an associate professor of economics at Agnes Scott College.
+Li Qi is a professor of economics at Agnes Scott College.
 She joined the faculty after completing a Freeman Foundation postdoctoral research fellowship at Columbia University.
 She received her Ph.D. from the University of Pittsburgh.
 Her research focuses on China’s economy, as well as behavioral and experimental economics and finance.

 Thomas F. Remington

 Thomas F. Remington is Goodrich C. White Professor Emeritus of Political Science at Emory University.
 He studies the development of political institutions in transitional states.
 Dr. Remington is author of numerous books and articles on Russian politics, including The Politics of Inequality in Russia (Cambridge, 2011).